IN THE SUPREME COURT OF GRENADA

 (2) Whether Mr. Dubissette is entitled to an order of specific performance.

-(3) Whether Mr. Dubissette by his implied conduct is estopped in equity from relying on the said monthly repayment sum of $1,688.74 as a term of the offer letter.
+(3) Whether Mr. Dubissette is estopped from relying on the monthly repayment sum of $1,688.74 as a term of the offer letter.

 Witness statement of Daniel Dubissette